The grave of dike reeve De Geus

 The church of Stompetoren.
 Wikipedia commons.

-Church Stompetoren
+Church in Stompetoren